tytydraco/yessleep/out/The_Gothic_Hooters.md

 &#x200B;

 I turned and saw one of the waitresses, but it was a new one.
-She was broad shouldered from working out and because of the tank top I could see every muscle on her arms.
-She was also taller than me, taller than six feet.
+She was broad shouldered from working out and because of the white tank top I could see every muscle on her arms.
+She was the only one of the waitresses wearing a pants instead of a skirt, a black sweatpants.
+She was also taller than me, which means she was taller than six feet.